 - BEFORE YOU OPERATE THIS VEHICLE, READ THIS OPERATOR'S GUIDE, ALL ON PRODUCT SAFETY LABELS AND WATCH THE SAFETY VIDEO. - NEVER OPERATE THIS VEHICLE WITHOUT PROPER INSTRUCTIONS.
-Complete a certified training course. - FOR MAX MODELS, NEVER CARRY MORE THAN ONE PASSENGER.
-You increase your risk of losing control if you carry more than one passenger. - FOR 1UP MODELS, NEVER CARRY A PASSENGER.
-You increase your risk of losing control if you carry a passenger. - NEVER OPERATE THIS VEHICLE ON A PAVED SURFACE unless it is for short distances, at reduced speed and in order to move the vehicule from an off-road location to another. - ALWAYS RESPECT THE ROAD TRAFFIC LAWS when you operate the vehicule on the roadway, even a dirt or gravel road. - OPERATOR AND PASSENGER (MAX models) SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection, and protective clothing. - NEVER USE WITH DRUGS OR ALCOHOL.
+Complete a certified training course. - FOR 1UP MODELS, NEVER CARRY A PASSENGER.
+You increase your risk of losing control if you carry a passenger. - NEVER OPERATE THIS VEHICLE ON A PAVED SURFACE unless it is for short distances, at reduced speed and in order to move the vehicule from an off-road location to another. - ALWAYS RESPECT THE ROAD TRAFFIC LAWS when you operate the vehicule on the roadway, even a dirt or gravel road. - OPERATOR SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection, and protective clothing. - NEVER USE WITH DRUGS OR ALCOHOL.
 They slow reaction time and impair judgment. - NEVER OPERATE THIS VEHICLE AT EXCESSIVE SPEEDS.
 You increase your risk of losing control if you operate this vehicle at speeds too fast for the terrain, visibility conditions, or your experience. - NEVER ATTEMPT WHEELIES, JUMPS, OR OTHER STUNTS.

-OPERATOR'S GUIDE T3 (EU) / OUTLANDER Series / OUTLANDER MAX Series / ENGLISH GUIDE DU COND.
-T3 (EU) Série OUTLANDER / Série OUTLANDER MAX / ANGLAIS
+OPERATOR'S GUIDE T3 (EU) Reg.167/2013 RENEGADE Series / ENGLISH GUIDE DU COND.
+Séries T3 (EU) Reg.167/2013 RENEGADETM / ANGLAIS